jbabcanec/MuseGen/README.md

 The project is structured into several key scripts:

 - `midi_to_preprocess.py`: Converts raw MIDI files into a processed format suitable for training, including encoding of MIDI events and creating training sequences.
+- `augmentation.py`: Augments data to desired augmentation or dimunition to artificially increase training set
+- `features.py`: Extracts features and appends them to .npz files.
+These features include harmony and intensity profile.
+More may be added.
-- `midi_to_human_readable.py`: Converts MIDI files into a human-readable format for debugging and understanding the MIDI data structure.
+- `validations/midi_to_human_readable.py`: Converts MIDI files into a human-readable format for debugging and understanding the MIDI data structure.
+- `validations/check_npz.py`: Converts chosen .npz file into text files for debugging.
+- `validations/intensity_profile.py`: Examines intensity of piece(s) as a function of velocity, tempo, tension, and pitch aggregation.
+For research purposes.
 - `train_model.py`: Trains a multi-output RNN model on the processed MIDI data, capable of predicting pitch, velocity, and time delta for the next event in a sequence.
 - `rnn_model.py`: Defines the RNN model architecture used for training in `train_model.py`.
 - `generate.py`: Uses the trained model(s) to generate new music sequences based on a random seed or a given input sequence.
+- `rules/...`: These are "dissolvable" rules which aid music generation.
+They are dissolvable because they will eventually not be invoked as training improves.
+- `seeds/...`: These are different starting sequences that can be invoked.
 - `midi_conversion.py`: Converts the generated music sequences back into MIDI format, ready for playback.

 ## Prerequisites